filisko/testable-functions/README.md

 // e.g.: [ 'function_exists' => 2 ]
 $functions->pendingCalls();

-// returns an int for the pending calls of a specific function
+// returns an int for the pending calls of a specific function (it will throw an exception for a non-defined function calls)
 $functions->pendingCalls('filter_var');

 // returns the total of all pending calls